Clinical Trials BC

 Partner resources

-Through this toolkit, Clinical Trials Ontario (CTO) aims to help the clinical trials community improve clinical trial participants’ experiences by helping participants to feel informed and valued.
-The toolkit provides guidance, considerations, and examples and references to inspire the community around five topic areas:
+The Clinical Trials Ontario Participant Experience Toolkit aims to help the clinical trials community improve clinical trial participants’ experiences by helping participants to feel informed and valued.
+The toolkit provides guidance, considerations, examples and references around five topic areas:

 • Participant information and support